tanjazlender/MicrobiomePrime/README.md

 This table provides the relative abundances of various microbial sequences (identified as OTUs, ASVs, or ZOTUs or any other sequence ID) across different samples.
 Each row corresponds to a specific sample, and each column represents a unique sequence ID.

-The sum of each row should be 1.
+The sum of each row should equal 1.

 Example table with relative abundances: